-Venice’s ancient artistic legacy and watery beauty has long attracted tourists from all over the world, but in the summer months the city can find itself clogged up with them.
-But the city still has some secret spots and unbeaten paths: we show you where.
+The ancient artistic legacy and watery beauty of Venice has long attracted tourists from all over the world, but in the summer months the city can find itself clogged up with them.
+Still, Venice has its secret spots and unbeaten paths: we show you where in this guide.

 Cantina Do Mori